 Major credit cards, such as Visa, Master Card, American Express, and Diners Club, are all widely accepted by merchants and businesses in Korea.

-To call abroad from Korea, enter the international service provider number, country code, area code, and phone number.
+To make an international call from Korea, dial the international service provider number, country code, area code, and phone number.

 International service provider prefixes: 001, 002, 005, 008, 00700.
 Mobile phone roaming/rental, SIM card purchase, and Wi-Fi router rentals are all available at Incheon International Airport in the Arrival Hall on the first floor.